Application deadline extended to February 13, 2015

 - Potential to enrich the diversity of the medical student community

-- Applicants of diverse backgrounds are encouraged to apply
+- Applicants from underrepresented backgrounds are encouraged to apply

-Because Loyola is a commuter campus, students will be housed at a nearby university.
-Housing will be available to all students selected for the program.
-Housing costs are covered by Loyola.
+Because Loyola is a commuter campus, students will be housed at a nearby university and will be available to all students selected for the program.
+Housing costs are covered by Loyola

 Students who have cars are encouraged to bring them to the program for daily travel to Loyola’s campus, local travel around the community, and potential travel to local clinics.
 ASPIRE students carpool to all locations and share gas expenses.
 Parking at Loyola will be provided at no charge.